Akshit7kotnala/IT-all-study-material/README.md

 <p align='center'><img width="50%" src="https://i.postimg.cc/VvJPW6f5/meme-1.png"></img></p>
 <hr>

 > Click :star: if you like the repo.
-Pull Requests are highly appreciated.
+Below  I have provided with all the academics related stuff needed for second year and third year respectively.